microsoft/bedrock/docs/devops/Namespaces.md

 ![Namespaces-Services-Manifests-repo](./images/namespaces-services-manifests-repo.png)

 The Bedrock cluster uses Flux to monitor the `bedrock-services-manifests` repo for changes.
-This repo is specified in the `terraform.tfvars` file during [set up](../azure-simple/README.md#set-up-terraform-deployment-variables).
+This repo is specified in the `terraform.tfvars` file.
+For details see [Set Up Terraform Deployment Variables](../azure-simple/README.md#set-up-terraform-deployment-variables).

+The metadata specifications in the manifest that Flux obtains deploy the `mywebapp` service to the `dev` namespace.
+The service can be reviewed and tested using a distinct IP address while the existing production edition of `mywebapp` runs in the `default` namespace.